If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

-The reality here is that cats are generally an invasive species, and as such are not part of the normal food chain.
+The reality here is that cats are generally an invasive species and are not part of the normal food chain.

 Their predatory abilities are simply too good, and this is putting a lot of wildlife at risk!

-There’s a parasite you can catch from cats that’s connected with uncontrolled anger issues.
+There’s a parasite you can catch from cats that are connected with uncontrolled anger issues.